Scary headlines got you thinking its time to abandon supplements for better heart health and yet you wonder, can I trust the headlines?

 When Should I Take Supplements for My Heart?

 Your body needs the nutrients listed above for heart health.
 If you can’t get them in from foods more often, better quality supplements can help supplement your food and beverage choices so your total nutrition gives your heart what it needs to run better.
 Allergies, access, affordability, preferences, and other reasons may mean that at times or regularly supplements are still your better choice.
-Check out our provider referral network or email use (email@example.com) for help choosing better supplements as part of your overall plan.
+Check out our provider referral network to ask qualified practitioners for help choosing better supplements as part of your overall plan.

 Can you help me get in heart healthy foods?

 Whether you abandon your supplements for better heart health or not, you need to get the above listed nutrients.
-And better be delicious or we won’t choose them more often.
-You can get some ideas and recipes for how to get them in with the Better Heart Healthy Nutrition Menu. it features deliciously easy ways to enjoy heart healthy foods more often.
+And doing so better be delicious or we won’t choose them more often – am I right?!
+Your practitioner can help you discover recipes and even provide a menu for you to choose what’s delicious to you more often.